 - Meals on a business trip

-An efficient T&E Policy can simplify all of these questions for business travellers, avoiding repetitive questions and general confusion It also helps companies to comply with local regulations.
+An efficient T&E Policy can simplify all of these questions for business travelers, avoiding repetitive questions and general confusion It also helps companies to comply with local regulations.

 Why is a proof-of-expense important?